-Fuchka is a favorite street food among different age people.
+Fuchka is a favorite street food among different ages people.
 As you see in the image, it’s a mixture of moong pulses, spices, red chili, tamarind sweet or chili flavor, egg, onion, etc.

-If you taste dough balls that are full of other ingredients will give you the sour taste.
-Personally I prefer sweet-sour rather than chili one.
+If you taste dough balls that are full of other ingredients will give you a sour taste.
+Personally, I prefer sweet-sour rather than chili one.
 I suggest you both of the sour to taste as it varies from person to person.

 Like fuchka Bhelpuri is visually the same but few of the ingredient is different.
 The dough size of bhelpuri is bigger and thinner than fuchka.
 Bhelpuri is a bit crunchy but here there is no use of egg as fuchka’s one.

 Haleem is a combination of different pulses, spices, and beef.
-Among all age of people, it’s a popular item.
+Among all ages of people, it’s a popular item.
 It is really hard to explain the exact taste.
 Whenever you taste haleem the chili and spicy flavor will give you a different experience.
-If you don’t like chili item then you can add some lemon or tarmac sour to reduce the chili taste.
+If you don’t like chili items then you can add some lemon or tarmac sour to reduce the chili taste.

-However, among many well-renowned haleem seller Mama Halim located in Mirpur road at Dhanmondi are one of the most popular names.
+However, among many well-renowned haleem sellers, Mama Halim located in Mirpur road at Dhanmondi is one of the most popular names.
 Also, It is available in other locations in the city area of Bangladesh.

 Jhalmuri is is another street food available in Bangladesh.
-It mainly made with savory puffed rice, spices, lemon, cucumber, green chili, pulse mash, and chatni.
-From young children to adult most people love this snack.
+It is mainly made with savory puffed rice, spices, lemon, cucumber, green chili, pulse mash, and chatni.
+From young children to adults most people love this snack.
 However, these dried snacks taste spicy, chili flavor.
-Anywhere in Bangladesh, it’s available, mostly in the crowded areas.
-Generally, it’s served with recycle paper as utensil but few of the sellers use a bowl.
+Anywhere in Bangladesh, it’s available, mostly in crowded areas.
+Generally, it’s served with recycled paper as utensils but few of the sellers use a bowl.

 5. Tikka kebab with Parata